cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 Cypress no longer supports CJSX (CoffeeScript + JSX), because the library used to transpile it is outdated and unmaintained.

-If you need CJSX support, you can use a pre-2.x version of the browserify preprocessor.
+If you need CJSX support, you can use a pre-2.x version of the Browserify preprocessor.

 ```shell
 npm install @cypress/browserify-preprocessor@1.1.2